diamondavocado/Simplisafe-Price-Tracker/README.md

 It seems to constantly advertise some kind of special offer or "private sale" (ironically named since it's available to everyone).

-I don't trust slick marketing so I decided to keep track of SimpliSafe's prices.
+I don't trust slick marketing so I decided to keep track of SimpliSafe's prices so you can see what they were in the past.

 Prices are as listed on their website and include any discounts offered.

-I hope this price history helps you be aware of their questionable marketing tactics.
+I hope seeing these historical prices helps you be aware of their questionable marketing tactics.

 # Notes